What does a Inventory Manager do?

 - Bachelor's degree in Business Administration, Supply Chain Management, or a related field.

-- Proven experience as an Inventory Manager or similar role.
+- Proven experience in inventory management or a similar role.

-- Strong knowledge of inventory management principles and best practices.
+- Strong knowledge of inventory management systems and tools.

 - Excellent analytical and problem-solving skills.